Pine Mountain Settlement School

 Donations to the Pine Mountain Settlement School archive are welcomed.
 We accept donations that support the primary mission of the Pine Mountain School archive, that is to preserve materials that document the history of the School and its surrounding community.
-We also welcome materials that support the educational mission of Pine Mountain and that will further research in the areas of environmental education, progressive education, rural settlement schools, Appalachian subsistence farming, and topics which relate to our existing material.
-We, of course, always welcome monetary contributions in support of our effort.
+We also welcome materials that support the educational mission of Pine Mountain and that will further research in the areas of environmental education, progressive education, rural settlement schools, Appalachian subsistence farming, and topics which relate to our existing material and our programs.
+Of course, we always welcome monetary contributions in support of our efforts.

 Because each donation received may have a cost associated with the processing and care of the donation, we reserve the right to decline a donation that will create substantial costs to the institution without agreed compensation for proper handling of the material.
 (This applies to large collections of material of over 3 cartons.)
 Even small cost off-sets are welcomed.
 The School’s supplies, labor and safe storage costs, staff time in managing access to material and other costs are often “hidden” to the donor.
 It is our intention to build an on-site repository of primary and secondary research materials that will have enduring historical and cultural value for local, regional, national and international audiences.
 It is also our intention to provide limited access to the repository items through digitization and direct access through appointment.
 Both of these access options have expenses associated with them.

-Donations to the archive at Pine Mountain need not be in physical form, but may also be material donated or shared via any of the recent virtual forms, i.e. digital photographs, narratives, blogs, oral histories, music, video, etc. We welcome guest blogs on topics related to Pine Mountain Settlement School and the surrounding community of interest but reserve the right of refusal of material deemed inappropriate.
+Donations to the archive at Pine Mountain need not be in physical form, but may also be material donated or shared via any of the recent virtual forms, i.e. digital photographs, narratives, blogs, oral histories, music, video, etc. We also welcome guest blogs on topics related to Pine Mountain Settlement School and the surrounding community of interest but reserve the right of refusal of material deemed inappropriate.

-All material submitted for publication is subject to review.
-Pine Mountain always reserves the right of refusal for material that is outside the scope of the institutional mission or that is deemed inappropriate for the collections or for digital publication on the Pine Mountain web site.
+All materials that users submit for donation is subject to review.
+Pine Mountain reserves the right of refusal for material that is outside the scope of the institutional mission or that is deemed inappropriate for the collections or for digital publication on the Pine Mountain web site.

 The Pine Mountain Settlement School Collections include materials from individuals, K-12 schools, civic groups, state and local government records, and non-profit agencies, businesses, religious organizations, and cultural organizations associated with the School during its life-span.
 Materials collected, for example, include oral histories, manuscripts, correspondence, personal papers, photographs, diaries, maps, fiction, scientific studies, books, pamphlets, newspapers, publications, and similar materials, if they have a relationship to the School and its mission.

-If you are interested in donating materials or monetary support for collections of Pine Mountain Settlement School and its archive and records, please contact the Executive Director, Geoff Marietta at 606 558-3572.
+If you are interested in donating materials or monetary support for collections of Pine Mountain Settlement School and its archive and records, please contact the Executive Director, Preston Jones at 606 558-3572.
 For email, see CONTACT at Pine Mountain Settlement School .